A Lifestyle website by Amber Lucas: travel, wine, and culture.

 Landscape with the Fall of Icarus, by Pieter Bruegel

 Have you read What Painting Is, by James Elkins?
-Much like the now infamous art history teacher of my university past, he argues that paintings are in fact about…the paint.
+Much like the now infamous art history teacher of my university past, Elkins argues that paintings are in fact about…the paint.
 Or rather, the alchemical, transformative nature that paint must undergo in order to become what we eventually see before us: a finished painting.
 It is easily one of the most creative and well written books I have come across.
-In the book Elkins studies Landscape with the Fall of Icarus, by Pieter Bruegel (above).
+In the book the author studies Landscape with the Fall of Icarus, by artist Pieter Bruegel (above).

-Though Icarus the subject of the painting, the only thing that is visible of him is a pair of legs splashing into the water…perhaps only seen due to the contrast of a man’s red cap that guides the viewers eye to him.
+Though Icarus is the named subject of the painting, the only thing that is visible of him is a pair of legs splashing into the water…perhaps only seen due to the contrast of a man’s red cap against the blue sea that guides the viewer's eye to him.
 He is largely unseen in the painting that bears his name.
-And further, no one within the painting seems to care that Icarus is drowning, having fallen from the sky.
+And further, no one within the painting seems to care that Icarus is drowning, having fallen from both the sky and grace.

 There is an inherent risk to want better.
 Icarus didn’t fall to his death because he dared to dream.
-Icarus fell because his community rejected his desire to want more… His father granting him the ability to do the impossible, only to tell him to think small.
-The canary didn’t sing because it was weak - it sang because all others refused to.
-The canary dropped dead in the coal mine because there were others who were deemed much too valuable to risk the potential reward.
-Both the canary and Icarus are told as cautionary tales because their stories were told by those who watched from the sidelines: their stories were told by the survivors.
+Icarus fell because his community rejected his desire of wanting more… His father granting him the ability to do the impossible, only to tell him to think small.
+The canary didn’t sing because it was weak - it sang because it flew where others refused to.
+Both the canary and Icarus are told as cautionary tales because their stories are told by those who watched from the sidelines: their stories were told by those who did not dare.
 But…perhaps Icarus laughed as he fell...finding death on his own terms, of his own free will.

-What I am not embarrassed of, and what I do find comfort in are the stories of the two ill fated dreamers of Icarus and the Canary.
-Daring to dream and falling from grace…doesn’t mean failure.
+I find comfort in are the stories of the two ill fated dreamers of Icarus and the Canary.
+Daring to dream and falling from grace doesn’t mean failure.
 The dream, the song, the flight -these are the accomplishments that must be remembered.
-The canaries in the coal mine still flew where others refused to: Icarus soared to heights so high that he sought to kiss the sun…to which he very nearly succeeded - is this not why the sun was able to melt the wax off his wings?
+Icarus soared to heights so close the sun that its heat melted the wax off his wings.

 © A•Mused